G. Loomis IMX-PRO Creek 4-Weight Fly Rod Review

 When I implemented my ultra-advanced process of checking the rod for errors (aka looking at it carefully under light), I found none.
 The rod is built clean and looks great!

 I attached an Abel VAYA 4/5 reel filled with RIO's Elite Gold WF4F fly line.
 This premium line carries a 30-foot head weight of 126 grains which puts it right at the upper limit of 4-weight line specs per AFFTA standards.
 During testing, I felt this line was an excellent choice on this stick, but you could certainly go with an even more subtle line.

 Loomis says this rod has a "Light Presentation" action.
 While that sounds kind of vague yet really cool, the series description on their website cuts to the chase and says the rods are a moderate action.

-It's no surprise that the rod feels lightweight in hand, but at approximately 2.88 ounces on my scale, it was roughly .07 ounces heavier than the 9'0" 5-weight Sage X I tested here.
-Granted, the Sage's sticker price was hundreds higher, but it's also a lot more rod!
-Despite this, any rod weighing under 3 ounces is likely to feel light as heck, and the IMX PRO Creek does indeed feel great while casting.
+It's no surprise that the rod feels lightweight in hand.
+However, at approximately 2.88 ounces on my scale, it was roughly (and surprisingly!) .07 ounces heavier than a 9'0" 5-weight Sage X I tested previously.
+Despite weighing heavier than that larger, longer Sage, any short rod weighing under 3 ounces is likely to feel light, and the IMX PRO Creek indeed feels excellent while casting.

-Yes, this rod has "Creek" attached to the name, but don't be one dimensional when thinking about its uses.
+Yes, this rod has "Creek" attached to the name, but don't be one-dimensional when considering its uses.
 Besides just creek fishing with nymphs and dries, this is an awesome rod for beating the banks of ponds and canals for species like bass and panfish.
-Another great application would be presenting bugs along undercut banks where a long cast (or not much of a cast at all) is needed.
+Another great application would be presenting bugs along undercut banks of a larger river where a long cast (or not much of a cast) is needed.